bjacobel/homelab/readme.md

   * `homebridge`
   * `vmagent`

 Specific roles can be run using `--tags`.
+Strange things will happen if you don't run the `base` role first, because it sets up the correct user accounts (and deletes the others).

 #### Hosts
 Easily get the IP of the Raspberry PI, no matter what DHCP has done to it: